pzchu/Langchain-Chatchat/README.md

-***This application (Knowledge Base QA using RAG pipeline) is ported from [chatchat-space/Langchain-Chatchat](https://github.com/chatchat-space/Langchain-Chatchat) to run on Intel GPU (e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max) using [IPEX-LLM](https://github.com/intel-analytics/ipex-llm).***
+***This application (Knowledge Base QA using RAG pipeline) is ported from [chatchat-space/Langchain-Chatchat](https://github.com/chatchat-space/Langchain-Chatchat) to run on Intel CPU and GPU (e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max) using [IPEX-LLM](https://github.com/intel-analytics/ipex-llm).***

-# Langchain-Chatchat with IPEX-LLM Acceleration on Intel GPUs
+# Langchain-Chatchat with IPEX-LLM Acceleration on Intel CPU and GPU

-See the demo of running `Langchain-Chatchat` (Knowledge Base QA using RAG pipeline) on Intel Core Ultra using `ipex-llm` below.
+See the demo of running `Langchain-Chatchat` (Knowledge Base QA using RAG pipeline) on Intel Core Ultra laptop using `ipex-llm` below.
 If you have any issues or suggestions, please submit them to the [IPEX-LLM Project](https://github.com/intel-analytics/ipex-llm/issues).
->You can change the UI language in the left-side menu.
+> You can change the UI language in the left-side menu.
 We currently support **English** and **简体中文** (see video demos below).

 <br/>